csev/sakai-scripts/ORACLE.md

 If all is well, you should get no rows from those queries, if you get rows, drop the tables and sequences - and send me a Pull Request to update my SQL scripts with the new tables.

+Be careful because Oracle drops lots of its own tables into all instances.
+The like clauses in the above SELECT statements capture the rules as best I know them but I am not an Oracle expert.

 Data Types Notes
 ----------------